billy122333/LeetCode_Practice/README.md

 ### 3075.
 Maximize Happiness of Selected Children
 - Greedy

-### 1863.
-Sum of All Subset XOR Totals
-- Use backtracking to [include, exclude] the element into the subset.
-### 78. subset
-- Use backtracking to store all the subset.

 ### 1608.
 Special Array With X Elements Greater Than or Equal X
 - 先倒序排列